 Please use the outside hose to clean off sandy paws before entering the property.
 There is a water bowl on the deck and a jar of gravy bones in the utility for furry friends to enjoy!

-The beds feature high quality white linen.
 A hairdryer is provided in each bedroom.
 Luxurious towels are provided along with Laura Thomas Co handwash.

 Please provide your own beach towels.
 There are many homely features including a choice of books & games.
 A luxury, Scottish-themed welcome pack is provided.

 Wi-Fi & Mobile Coverage

 The apartment has superfast fibre broadband.
 Mobile reception is good on most networks.

 There is gas underfloor heating throughout the property found under limed oak-engineered floorboards.

 The property sits on the entire top floor of three luxury apartments with a further block of four immediately adjacent.
 The apartment has private steps and a private entrance and is front-facing, overlooking the beach and coastline.
 One of only two penthouses, the terrace is extensive and is not overlooked by the other apartments.